In This Blog

 Cost-Effectiveness

 Many IaaS providers offer cost management tools and calculators to help companies estimate and control their spending.
 This way, they can get the best value for their investment.
+You can also take advantage of pricing options like reserved instances for predictable workloads or spot instances for flexible, interruptible workloads at significantly reduced rates.

 Reliability and Availability